okta/okta-auth-swift/README.md

 ### changePassword

-When auth state is `PASSWORD_WARN` or `PASSWORD_EXPIRED` user should be prompted to reset the password.
+When auth state is `PASSWORD_EXPIRED` user should be prompted to reset the password.
+In case of  `PASSWORD_WARN` state user also can be prompted to chage their password (however there could be another flow).
 To complete this operation call `changePassword`.

 ```swift
     client.changePassword(oldPassword: old, newPassword: new)